benkw26/FoodFresh-Public/README.md

 ## FoodFresh
 ![foodfresh-logo](https://github.com/benkw26/ADIProject/assets/139574358/480a30d8-162e-43be-a789-5a89637f2222)

 ### FoodFresh is a prototype product developed during our 10 week summer internship at ADI that goes in a fridge and uses an array of gas sensors and machine learning to detect the state of food, classifying it into good and bad for consumption.
-This repository houses the source code for the data analysis, along with the 3D CAD models, and the presentation we used to create this prototype.
+We are not allowed to release all of our code, PCB designs and 3D CAD designs, so we have attached photos and videos below instead.

 ## Product

 ## Hardware
 ![7fed8731-de5a-4882-ac91-05f4272021d2](https://github.com/benkw26/ADIProject/assets/139574358/61dbfdaa-7cf9-4c14-ad59-47b029221ff0)
-### The hardware parts required for this project along with the cost, and the link to purchase them can be found in the ADIproject/Final_Presentation

 ### Required Parts for Product can be split into three categories, the perfboard, and the two PCB's:
 Perfboard:
 1x Arduino Nano |